 - Victorian and Edwardian Literature

-- Literature, History and Culture: American Literature and Culture to 1865
+- Literature, History and Culture: American Literature up to the Civil War

 - Nineteenth-century Literature